Zforw/AndroidPOJ/INTENT/README.md

 # INTENT
+> * version code: 1.0

 ## Description
   This AndroidProjrct is used to acheive INTENT technogy--change the Activity to the other one.

 ## Introdution
-  To download the apk,please open the path: apk/release/build/app-release.apk(app-debug.apk)
+  To download the apk,please open the path: apk/release/app-release.apk

 ## Detail_Info
 > * Alias: key0